-Our capital expenditures for the second quarter and first half of 2017 were \$24.1 million and \$49.6 million, respectively (second quarter and first half of 2016 - \$18.2 million and \$34.3 million, respectively), primarily as a result of increased investments, primarily to enhance our manufacturing capabilities in various geographies and to support new customer programs.
+Our capital expenditures for the third quarter and first nine months of 2017 were \$32.2 million and \$81.8 million, respectively (third quarter and first nine months of 2016 - \$11.9 million and \$46.2 million, respectively), primarily as a result of increased investments, primarily to enhance our manufacturing capabilities in various geographies and to support new customer programs.
+These expenditures include expanding one of our production sites in Europe to support new ATS customers.
 We funded these capital expenditures from cash on hand.

 In 2015, we entered into a supply agreement with a solar supplier (which was terminated in the fourth quarter of 2016) that included a commitment by us to provide cash advances to help secure our solar cell supply.
-We received cash repayments of \$5.7 million and \$12.5 million from this solar supplier in the second quarter and first half of 2017, respectively (second quarter and first half of 2016 - \$2.0 million and \$5.0 million, respectively).
-All such cash advances were repaid as of June 30, 2017.
-See "Summary of O2 2017" above for a discussion of accounts receivable that remain outstanding from this supplier as a customer.
+All such cash advances were repaid in full by the second quarter of 2017.
+We received cash repayments of \$12.5 million from this solar supplier in the first half of 2017 (third quarter and first nine months of 2016 - \$6.0 million and \$11.0 million, respectively).
+See "Summary of Q3 2017" above for a discussion of accounts receivable that remain outstanding from this former solar supplier.